MakeSchool-Tutorials/Makestagram-Swift-V3/P14-Creating-Posts/content.md

 In both tree structures, it's easy to read and write data.
 However, the second tree structure comes with a disadvantage that's not immediately obvious.

-If all of the posts stored within each respective user, then anytime we want to fetch the a user object from Firebase, we'll also fetching all of the user's posts within the snapshot as well.
+If all of the posts stored within each respective user, then any time we want to fetch the user object from Firebase, we'll also fetch all of the user's posts within the snapshot as well.

 If each user only has a couple posts, this isn't a big deal.
-However, in the scenario that a user has hundreds of thousands of posts, reading the user object from Firebase will return a slow response.
+However, in the scenario that a user has hundreds of thousands of posts, reading the user object from Firebase will result in a slow response.
 In addition, storing all of the posts in memory might cause a memory warning that kills your app.

-The solution, as we've already implement is flattening our Firebase database JSON tree by separating `Post` objects into it's own root level node.
+The solution, as we've already implemented is flattening our Firebase database JSON tree by separating `Post` objects into its own root level node.
 With the `posts` subtree, individual `Post` objects will be grouped by user UIDs that will identify the poster of each subset of posts.

 This tree structure allows us to quickly retrieve any user's JSON object from Firebase, without automatically retrieving their posts as well.
 In addition, if we wanted to retrieve all of a user's posts, it's easy to find the relative path to read all of a single user's posts.